 The name Brag comes from the ancient Norman culture that was established in Britain after the Conquest of 1066.
 It was a name for a cheerful or lively person.
 The name stems from the Old English root, bragge, which means lively, gay, or active.
 A Norman derivation is slightly different, and suggests that the word stems from the root braggi, which means a hero, or man of great accomplishment.

 Early Origins of the Brag family

-Cambridgeshire where they held a family seat from very early times.
-The Hundredorum Rolls of 1273 list Henry Brag as holding estates in Cambridgeshire.
 The Register of the University of Oxford list Edward Bragge in 1573 and Edmund Bragge in 1601.
-CITATION[CLOSE]

 Early History of the Brag family

-Another 353 words (25 lines of text) covering the years 110 and 1100 are included under the topic Early Brag History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brag research.
+Another 177 words (13 lines of text) covering the years 110 and 1100 are included under the topic Early Brag History in all our PDF Extended History products and printed products wherever possible.

 Brag Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bragg, Brag, Braggs, Bragge and others.

 Early Notables of the Brag family (pre 1700)